ETS-Next-Gen/lo-blocks/docs/README.md

 });
 ```

-The result of a grader is logged via the `UPDATE_CORRECTNESS` event and stored
+The result of a grader is logged via the `UPDATE_CORRECT` event and stored
-in Redux under the `correctness` field.
+in Redux under the `correct` field.
 Possible values are defined in
 `blocks.CORRECTNESS`.

+This terminology may change slightly by the time you read this for
+better alignment with existing systems, as well as for being more
+human-friendly.

+We did this slightly already; graders, in LON-CAPA and then edX, were
+called response types.

 Block Registry
 --------------